wp-plugins/scroll-text-widget/readme.txt

 * Show scrolling text on any page using sidebar
 * Can be used as advertising, notice, important updates
 * Compatibility with many other plugins
+* Options to scroll text up or down
+* Options to increase or decrease speed of the scroll

 Follow me on Twitter to keep up with the latest updates [Brijesh Mishra](http://twitter.com/brijeshmkt/) == Installation ==